The music system being offered here is called System 50:50.

 Phil Morton has twenty adapted chess clocks which are available to interested parties.
 System 50:50 is managed by praxis : arts and System 50:50 has access to the resources of praxis : arts.

-What happens next: To express an interest: complete the form below or Contact Phil Morton: email@example.com : UK: mobile 07999518582
+What happens next: To express an interest: complete the form in the tab marked form or Contact Phil Morton: email@example.com :

 With thanks to: